YottaDB/YDBDoc/MessageRecovery/errors.rst

 REPLREQROLLBACK
 ----------------------

-REPLREQROLLBACK, Replication instance file xxxx indicates abnormal shutdown.
-Run MUPIP JOURNAL ROLLBACK first.
+REPLREQROLLBACK, Replication instance file xxxx indicates abnormal shutdown or an incomplete ROLLBACK.
+Run MUPIP JOURNAL ROLLBACK first

 MUPIP Error: This error is issued by MUPIP REPLIC SOURCE START if it is about to create the journal pool and finds that the replication instance file header indicates that the journal pool was not previously shutdown cleanly.
 This may cause the instance file to not correspond to the database and/or journals.